 As of January 1, 2018, California law requires all boaters to carry the California Boater Card.
 This law will be phased in over eight years.

-Get Your Boating Certificate in 3 Easy Steps.
+Get Your California Boating License in 3 Easy Steps.

 Why Take This Course?

 |No minimum time requirements|

 The California Boater Card (often referred to as "California boating License" or "California Boater Education Card") is proof that you have successfully completed all state-mandated boater education requirements.

 Vessel operators who are required to have a California Boater Card must carry their card on board the vessel and have it available for inspection by enforcement officers.